cmhelmer/cmhelmer.github.io/_pages/about.md

 ----

+This site has no ads, sponsored content, affiliate links or tracking.

-I coded this site by hand.
+I coded this site myself.
 Besides my domain name, computer and time, the site has no costs.
 Thanks to the people behind these great projects:

 - CSS:
 	- [Normalize.css](http://necolas.github.io/normalize.css/)